Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Introduction

-Application of the integrability to finding exact finite size formulas for the characteristics of the $O(1)$ DLM on the square lattice or equivalently of the critical bond percolation on the forty-five degree rotated lattice became possible due to discovery of a remarkable combinatorial structure of the ground state of the XXZ chain and the six-vertex model at a so called Razumov-Stroganov point \cite{RS-01}.
-Connections between the percolation, the $O(1)$ DLM, the six vertex model, the XXZ model, the fully packed loop model and alternating sign matrices \cite{BGM,RS-04,RS-05,G} yielded plenty conjectures and exact results for finite lattices with various boundary conditions \cite{FZ2005,FZ2005_2,Z2006,FZZ2006,FZ2007,RSZ2007,CS,GBNM,MNGB-1,GierJacobsenPonsaing,Mitra Nienhuis}.
+The solvability of the $O(1)$ DLM on the square lattice is due to its connection with the Bethe ansatz solvable six vertex model \cite{Baxter,TL,BaxterKellandWu}.
+In particular, a special point of its parameter space related to O(1) DLM is the so called Razumov-Stroganov point, distinguished by a remarkable combinatorial structure of the ground state eigenvector of the six vertex transfer matrix or of the related XXZ Hamiltonian \cite{RS-01}.
+It is this point that is responsible for a possibility of obtaining exact finite size formulas for the ground state observables of the model.
+Indeed, connections between the percolation, the $O(1)$ DLM, the six vertex model, the XXZ model, the fully packed loop model and alternating sign matrices \cite{BGM,RS-04,RS-05,G} yielded plenty conjectures and exact results for finite lattices with various boundary conditions \cite{FZ2005,FZ2005_2,Z2006,FZZ2006,FZ2007,RSZ2007,CS,GBNM,MNGB-1,GierJacobsenPonsaing,MitraNienhuis}.

-The densities of percolation clusters had not been in this list until recently.
-In a recent letter \cite{Povolotsky2021} we considered the $O(1)$ dense loop model (DLM) on an even width infinite strip of the square lattice wrapped into a cylinder.
-The exact densities of contractible and non-contractible loops, which also gave the densities of the critical percolation clusters on the forty-five degree rotated lattice, were obtained.
+However, the exact densities of loops in O(1) DLM and related critical percolation cluster densities had not been studied until recently.
+In a recent letter \cite{Povolotsky2021} we considered the $O(1)$ dense loop model (DLM) on an infinite the square lattice cylinder of even circumference.
+Note that in the cylinder geometry one can distinguish between two types of loops, contractible and non-contractible ones, that can be given their own fugacities within the mapping to the six vertex model \cite{AlcarazBrankovPriezzhevRittenbergRogozhnikov}.
+Thus, the exact densities of contractible and non-contractible loops, which also gave the densities of the critical percolation clusters on the forty-five degree rotated lattice, were obtained.
 We showed that these densities are given by explicit rational functions of the circumference of the cylinder.
-At large circumference, the leading and subleading orders of their asymptotic expansion reproduced the previous asymptotic results we just mentioned.
+At large circumference, the leading and sub-leading orders of their asymptotic expansion reproduced the previous asymptotic results.